Call: 01873 856925 or 07751 666481

 Abergavenny Community Centre is delighted to announce that its Community Kitchen is now open (for business).

 On March 1st, to coincide with the Centre’s 2nd anniversary, a celebratory St. David’s Day lunch took place to launch the Community Kitchen.
 Deputy Mayor, Cllr John Prosser, in his address to guests, referred to the occasion as "a celebration of community spirit".
 Cllr Douglas Edwards (Elected Member, Grofield Ward) had the honour of turning the key raising the servery hatch to reveal the new kitchen to the applauding guests.
 Cannon Christopher Blanchard (the father-in-law of the kitchen chef, Elaine Blanchard) blessed the kitchen and offered grace.
 Invitees sat down to a traditional Welsh Cawl, prepared by Elaine helped by the celebrated chef, Franco Taruschio and supported by an amazing team of volunteers.
-Members of the Town Council, Monmouthshire County Council and Monmouthshire Housing Association representatives were in attendance, and Nick Ramsay AM, came along to show his support for the venture.
+Members of the Town Council, Monmouthshire County Council and Monmouthshire Housing Association representatives were in attendance, and Nick Ramsay AM, came along to show his support.

 Marion was keen to point out how valuable support was also received from the local business community.
 "The 'Community Champion' of a local store ensured that all the special ‘Welsh touches’ were provided at no cost to the Centre" she said "and Robert Price donated paint, brushes and rollers and Mirage gave us a beneficial deal on tiles.
 Everyone came together and it made a big difference".